 Yoga Nude is about practicing yoga in the nude.
 We honor each other’s nude bodies and hold sacred space during the yoga practice.
 Therefore Yoga Nude is not a sex service.

 Q. What if I sweat?

 Yoga is about purifying the body, therefore sweating may occur.
 Please bring a towel for this purpose.
-A shower is available for clients before returning to work.

 Q. How do I Transcend my body & mind?